pzim-devdata/tahoma-gpt/README.md

 If you want to install Tahoma and Tahoma-GPT using a simple script on Linux, follow these steps:

-1. Open your terminal or Powershell and navigate to the directory where you want to download the script `install_tahoma-gpt.sh` for Linux and `install_tahoma_gpt_windows.bat` for Windows.
+1. Open your terminal (for Linux) or Powershell as asministrator (for Windows) and navigate to the directory where you want to download the script `install_tahoma-gpt.sh` for Linux and `install_tahoma_gpt_windows.bat` for Windows.

    For example for Linux:
    - `mkdir $HOME/tahoma-gpt`